MoscowJS/speaker/README.md

 This list is here only for reference.
 If you have an idea for a talk, that does not relate to any of those, please don't hesitate to [submit it](#submission-process).

+### Limitations

+The only limitation we have now is timing: presentation should not take more than 15 minutes + 5 minutes for questions from the audience.

 ## Submission Process